GIAC Certified Incident Handler (GCIH)

 - The candidate will demonstrate a detailed understanding of the three methods of password cracking.

 - The candidate will demonstrate an understanding of public and open source reconnaissance techniques.

-- Scanning: Host Discovery
+- Scanning: Discovery and Mapping

 - Session Hijacking and Cache Poisoning